The Psychology of Moving- How to Mentally Prepare for an International Relocation

 Adopt a “Go with the Flow” Mindset

 However, staying flexible helps you handle unexpected issues with a calm mindset.
-When your plans hit a bump, being adaptable allows you to quickly shift gears and focus on finding solutions can be very beneficial.
+Being adaptable allows you to quickly adjust when your plans encounter obstacles, and concentrating on finding solutions can be highly beneficial.

 For instance, if your belongings are delayed, prioritize settling in with what you have.
 If you face cultural miscommunication, treat that as an opportunity to learn.